 Kuwaii is the stunning creation of Kristy Barber.
 Established in 2008, the brand is committed to environmental sustainability and ethical production, and keeps everything above board by producing each piece by hand, onshore.
 In fact, every Kuwaii piece is designed, made and retailed within 15km of its Brunswick head office, a feat many brands could only aspire to.
 The brand is also one of very few producing footwear onshore.

 keegan is a Melbourne-made women’s clothing label valuing originality, quality and slow fashion.
 Relaxed tailoring, minimalist silhouettes and statement hardware form the brand’s trademark aesthetic.
 Opting for minimalism – comfort, style and versatility are integral to each Keegan design.

-Address: 229 Brunswick St, Fitzroy
+Address: 229 Brunswick St, Fitzroy & Emporium in Melbourne CBD

 Ethically produced in Australia and using environmentally friendly fabrics, Arnsdorf is completely committed to sustainable production and transparency.
 So much so that not only does it explain all of this on its About page, but every product on the website has a break down of what the costs were to make each garment.
 On the design front, Arnsdorf incorporates art into its designs, often opting for asymmetrical patterns and statement features.
-On the print front, it keeps it cool, choosing classic colours and fabrics for longevity.
+On the print front, the brand keeps it cool, choosing classic colours and fabrics for longevity.